Chapter 5 – Political parties and candidates (08/2021)

 The submitted candidate nominations are made public only during the election period.
 Once the election is over, the Nomination Paper becomes a protected document and is not available for public consultation.

 If someone requests to consult the nomination of a candidate which was submitted through PESC, you may print the associated Nomination Summary.
-This document is generated the same way as Nomination Notices.
-For more information, consult Generating Nomination Notices > Quickstep.
+This document is generated the same way as nomination notices.
+For more information, consult Quick Steps > How to Generate Nomination Notices.

-Note: the general public is not entitled to view the candidate’s ID or proof of commonly known name in the course of consulting the nomination paper.
+Members of the public are not entitled to view the candidate's ID or proof of commonly known name in the course of consulting the Nomination Paper.

 Candidates and their representatives at polling places may: